What is IIoT (industrial internet of things)?

 What are the risks and challenges of IIoT?

 The biggest risks associated with IIoT use pertain to security.
 It's relatively common for IIoT devices to continue using default passwords, even after they've been put into production.
 Similarly, many IIoT devices transmit data as clear text.
-These conditions could make it relatively easy for an attacker to intercept the data coming from an IIoT device.
+These conditions can make it relatively easy for an attacker to intercept the data coming from an IIoT device.
 Similarly, an attacker could take over an insecure IIoT device and use it as a platform for launching an attack against other network resources.

 Security and device management are major challenges for those who are responsible for an organization's IIoT devices.
 As an organization adds more IIoT devices, it becomes increasingly important to adopt an effective device management strategy.
 More specifically, organizations must be able to positively identify IIoT devices to prevent the use of rogue devices.
 Establishing a means of identifying each individual device is also crucial for tasks such as replacing a failed device or performing a device refresh.

 Patch management presents another challenge with IIoT devices.
 It's becoming more common for device manufacturers to issue periodic firmware updates.
 Organizations must have an efficient way to check devices to see if they have the latest firmware installed and deploy new firmware if necessary.
-In addition, such a tool must adhere to the organization's established maintenance schedule so it doesn't disrupt operations.
+In addition, such a tool must adhere to the organization's established maintenance schedule, so it doesn't disrupt operations.

 What are IIoT applications and examples?